What is Algorithmic Trading or Algo Trading?

 Step 2 : Design an algorithm or strategy rule which you will use to buy or sell stock.
 Once you backtest this strategy , you can convery into a Python programming language code that will process data obtained in step 1 and generate buy sell signals.

-Step 3: Use your brokers API to send orders.
+Step 3: Use your stockbrokers API to send orders.

 A trader might use algo trading to execute orders quickly when a particular stock strikes a specific price.
 The algorithm will command how many shares to purchase or sell based on the predefined instructions.